العربية

 Image

-• Disadvantage: Requires the passage of sublaminar wires beneath both C1 and C2, increasing the risk of dural tear or spinal cord contusion, especially in a canal already compromised by instability.
+While the Brooks-Jenkins technique offers excellent resistance to rotational movement, lateral bending, and extension, it carries a higher risk profile.
+The passage of sublaminar wires beneath both C1 and C2 significantly increases the risk of dural tear or spinal cord contusion, especially in a pediatric spinal canal already compromised by instability and pannus formation.

 Occipitocervical Fusion